 During the first half of 2016 the Company plans to carry out resource drilling in EPC1506 and exploration drilling in EPC 1539.
 To that end the Company has instructed GeoConsult to provide a quote on managing the drilling for EPC 1506 and 1539.
 GeoConsult is a progressive and multi-disciplinary company of consulting geoscientists and affiliated industry professionals who offer a complete range of services in mining and mineral resource exploration, geotechnical site investigation, mining geology, coal quality, resource analysis, geological modelling, research and development, coalbed methane, hydrogeology and environmental management in addition to owning and operating their own and operate their own coal testing laboratory based in Brisbane.
 GeoConsult supervised the most recent coal exploration drilling within EPC 1506 in 2010.
-The aim of the drilling is to define a JORC2012 compliant inferred coal resource within EPC1506 and test for sub surface coal mineralisation in EPC 1539.
-A total of 6 holes will be drilled with one hole being a diamond core hole for coal quality data.
+The aim of the drilling is to define a JORC2012 compliant inferred coal resource within EPC1506 and test for sub surface coal quality data.
 Landholder approval/compensation has been initially approved and will be finalised in March 2016 ahead of a drilling program planned at this stage for April 2016.